 The district court also relied on the analysis of Dr. Jordan Ragusa, who concluded that the racial composition of a voter tabulation district (VTD) was a better predictor than political composition of whether the VTD would be moved from the prior version District 1 to another district.
 App.31a-32a.
 But Dr. Ragusa's analysis suffered the very flaw this Court criticized in Cromartie II: It failed to "specify whether the excluded white-reliably-Democratic precincts were located near enough to [the district's] boundaries or each other for the legislature as a practical matter to have drawn [the district's] boundaries to have included them, without sacrificing other important political goals."
 532 U.S. at 247; see Doc.
 323-29.
 Indeed, Dr. Ragusa did not consider compactness at all.
 Doc.
 323-30 at 3.
-An analysis that suffers this fundamental flaw "offers little insight into the legislature's true motive," Cromartie II, 532 U.S. at 248, because it cannot show "that the legislature could have achieved its legitimate political objectives in alternative ways that are comparably consistent with traditional districting principles," id. at 258.
+An analysis that suffers this fundamental flaw "offers little insight into the legislature's true motive," Cromartie II, 532 U.S. at 248, because it cannot show

+"that the legislature could have achieved its legitimate political objectives in alternative ways that are comparably consistent with traditional districting principles," id. at 258.
 And it certainly cannot show that a plan is "unexplainable in terms other than race."
 Bush, 517 U.S. at 972.

 Finally, the court cited the testimony of Dr. Imai, who concluded that the 2022 plan "splits Charleston County by placing a disproportionately large number of black voters into District 6, while assigning relatively few voters to District 1."
 App.30a (quoting PX-0032, Expert Report of Kosuke Imai at 13).
 But Dr. Imai admitted that he never considered partisan information in his analysis, much less controlled for it.
-JA.251-56.
-His "[s]imulations ... are neither useful nor relevant."
-Appellees' Br. at 50, Milligan, 143 S. Ct.
-1487 (No. 21-1086).
+Doc.
+386-3 at 12.

 In sum, the district court's observations about the effect of the plan fall far short of showing that the State acted "because of, not merely in spite of," racial impact.
 Miller, 515 U.S. at 916 (cleaned up).
 "Absent a pattern as stark as that in Gomillion or Yick Wo, impact alone is not determinative, and the Court must look to other evidence."
-Arlington Heights, 429 U.S. at 266.
+Vill. of Arlington Heights v.
+Metro.
+Hous.
+Dev.
+Corp., 429 U.S. 252, 266 (1977).
 Because the record lacked such additional evidence, and this case is no Gomillion, the presumption of legislative good faith must carry the day.